A day of group discussion and debate on advanced web technologies for developers and browser vendors, raising funds for Girls Who Code.

 New York, NY

-At our first event in London we supported CodeClub, and we're happy to announce that once again the majority of revenue from Edge ticket sales will be donated to a charity that promotes education of the next generation of engineers who will look after the web.
-For Edge NYC, we will be supporting Girls who Code.
+We're happy to announce that the majority of revenue from Edge ticket sales is donated to a charity that promotes education of the next generation of engineers who will look after the web.
+For this event, we will be supporting Girls who Code.

 Launched in Spring 2012, Girls Who Code is a nonprofit organization working throughout the United States to close the gender gap in the technology and engineering sectors.